r0levrai/Jam-GMTK-2024/README.md

 Real-world object images that we scale against your drawing in [`dev_unity/Assets/Sprites/RealObjects`](./dev_unity/Assets/Sprites/RealObjects) may need [their own attributions](./objects_attributions).

-If this made your day, consider droping us a message on itch gitea so we know if opensourcing is worthwile for futur jams and projects!
+If this made your day, consider dropping us a message on itch or gitea so we know if open sourcing is worthwhile for future jams and projects!